asmaa13295/parent-simple-rest-api/README.md

 **Installation steps:**
 1. Run `docker-compose up -d` to start app containers.
+2. Copy .env.example to the same place and rename it to `.env` and upadte it with the db settings from docker-compose.yml file
+    `
+    DB_CONNECTION=mysql
+    DB_HOST=db
+    DB_PORT=3306
+    DB_DATABASE=laravel
+    DB_USERNAME=root
+    DB_PASSWORD=laravel`

-2. copy 'DataProviderX.json' or/and 'DataProviderY.json' to `storage/app/public`
+3. copy 'DataProviderX.json' or/and 'DataProviderY.json' to `storage/app/public`
     - we have three status for DataProviderX:
         1. authorised which will have statusCode 1
         2. decline which will have statusCode 2